-As part of the CFSP's overarching quality strategy, the CFSP will be required to complete at least three performance improvement projects (PIPs) each coverage year, with a minimum of one under each of the following three categories: 1) non-clinical, 2) clinical, and 3) transitions and continuity of care for children and youth served by the child welfare system.
+As part of the CFSP's overarching quality strategy, the CFSP will be required to complete at least four performance improvement projects (PIPs) each coverage year, with a minimum of one PIP in the non-clinical category, one PIP in the clinical category, and two PIPs in the transitions and continuity of care category.
 For its clinical PIP(s), the CFSP must consider how innovative use of care management can contribute to clinical performance improvement.
 NCDHHS will conduct oversight and monitoring of the CFSP and will convene monthly meetings with the Plan quality director to discuss opportunities for performance improvement.

-In light of the CFSP eligibility expansion to families of children/youth in foster care and families receiving CPS In-Home Services, NCDHHS will revisit the CFSP's overall quality design to determine whether new requirements are needed to assess the quality of service delivery to these additional populations.
+In light of the CFSP eligibility expansion to families of children/youth in foster care and families receiving CPS In-Home Services, NCDHHS will revisit the CFSP's overall quality design to determine whether new requirements are needed to assess the quality-of-service delivery to these additional populations.

-X. Timing & Next Steps
+X. Next Steps